Anatomy of a Backpack - Common Terms & Definitions

 The Anatomy of a Backpack guide is a quick breakdown of common backpack terms and definitions so that you can make the best informed decision when shopping for a new backpack in-store or online.
 Below we break down a simple everyday backpack and define feature.

-Featured backpack: Vaschy Classic Backpack
+Featured backpack: Vaschy Classic Backpack (Amazon)

 Common backpack features DEFINED:

 - Loop handle - Usually made out of nylon or leather in higher end backpacks.
 A loop handle is usually present for easy handling or for the ability to hang up the backpack on a hook or closet when not in use.

 - Bike light attachment - A small square sewn on to the front of the backpack that most commonly made out of leather or synthetic leather material.
 Originally a safety feature to help bicyclists on the road, it's main purpose is to have the ability to attach a clip-on bicycle light although some fashion brands use it as a decorative feature.

 - Front Pocket - A smaller zipper pocket found on the front of the backpack for quick access to smaller items like pens, wallets or cell phones.

 - Side Pocket - Narrow and deep pockets found on the side of a backpack.
 Usually used to hold water bottles and umbrellas.
 Some backpacks add velcro or zippers to keep these pockets closed when not in use.